 On the other hand, a cloud-based application can perform its tasks on a local device without using the internet.
 So even if the remote server becomes unavailable, the cloud application on the local user device can still operate.
-However, internet connection is required to be able to download or upload data.
+However, an internet connection is required to be able to download or upload data.

 The difference between cloud and web applications is better understood by having these productivity tools (email and word processing) as examples.

 Gmail is a web-based application that requires a browser and internet connection to work.
-Opening, writing, and organizing of messages could only be possible through the browser.
+Opening, writing, and organizing messages could only be possible through the browser.
 As such, all processing logic happens on the servers of the service provider, and through the internet's HTTP or HTTPS protocols.

 An example of a cloud app is the word-processing app, Word for Office 365.
 Once installed, the application can perform tasks even without an internet connection.
 All documents composed in Word for Office 365 will be automatically stored in the Office 365 cloud server.

-By using cloud computing applications, enterprises are provided with a fast time to market.
+By using Cloud Computing Applications, enterprises are provided with a fast time to market.
 This agility helps improve business processes without having to worry about the underlying costs of infrastructure and maintenance.

 3: Reduced costs